 Will I have to stay in the hospital?

-Yes, you will be admitted to the hospital overnight.
-Usually you will be able to go home the day after your device was implanted, unless the epicardial approach was used during the procedure.
+Yes.
+You will be admitted to the hospital and stay overnight after the procedure.
+You will probably be able to go home the day after your device was implanted, unless the epicardial approach was used during the procedure.

-You will also have a holter monitor a small recorder attached to your chest with sticky electrode patches.
-The holter monitor records your heart rhythm for 12 hours to ensure that the pacemaker is functioning properly.
+You will also have a holter monitor, which is a small recorder, attached to your chest with sticky electrode patches.
+The holter monitor records your heart rhythm for 12 hours to make sure the device is working properly.

 What tests will be done after the procedure?

-A chest X-ray will be done after the device implant to check your lungs and the position of the device and leads.
-Before you are discharged, the holter monitor will be removed, and the results will be given to your doctor.
+A chest X-ray will be done after the device implant procedure to check your lungs as well as the position of the device and lead(s).
+The monitor will be removed before you leave the hospital and your doctor will get the results.
 You will then go to the Device Clinic.

 What happens at the Device Clinic?

-- An echocardiogram may be performed as part of the Device Clinic evaluation or at your next follow-up appointment.
+An echocardiogram may be performed as part of the Device Clinic evaluation or may be performed at your next follow-up appointment.